 - Remain committed to the routines/rituals that ground you.

 - Create a list of why maintaining your sobriety is important to you.

 - Avoid isolation.
 Be consistent with accountability to your sponsor and others who you’ve made this commitment with.
 Attend meetings and pull on the support of others in recovery.

 The holidays may feel like the greatest universal paradox.
 While they’re about quality time with friends and family, other variables like money, gift lists, guest lists, and for some, alcohol and drugs, drown out that quality to the point where good times are watered down to nothing.
 Sometimes we lose sight of what’s truly important in the first place, but we don’t have to.

 There are resources available to help you to achieve long-term sobriety and to live a productive life beyond the holidays, one step at a time.
+AAC is a nationwide leader in addiction treatment.
+We treat for alcohol and substance misuse, as well as co-occurring mental health disorders such as depression.
 If you’re struggling with an addiction to drugs or alcohol, AAC is here to help.